 You’ll have to try to evaluate this beforehand.
 We didn’t realise that the former owner decided that it would be a good idea to unnecessarily install 2 layers of all the wood paneling and tiling.
 That’s another story… Either way, we saved money on hiring skips by taking our rubble to the déchetterie (dump) ourselves.
 Tip: be nice to the men that work there who can become irate if you don’t sort your déchets properly.
 Give them the odd piece of copper every once and a while…it softens them up a bit.
 You won’t realize how much waste you’re producing so it’s important to designate a waste space so that the renovation isn’t getting cluttered.
 Some renovators choose to use a local dumpster rental service so that they know exactly where to put their rubbish, without it burdening them during their renovation but you could easily just designate a plot in the garden if you wanted to.

-If you have some experience, you can ask your workers if they would bring down the price of their quote if you helped them.
+If you have some experience, you can ask your workers if they would bring down the price of their quote if you help them.
 We painted our own doors and windows at the joiner’s workshop.
 Robin did a lot of the donkey work when we had our wall knocked down between the kitchen and the living room.
 He prepared the wall for the facadier (renderer) before he came to plaster our outside walls.
 If you need to hire an electrician, you can do all the chasing and install the electrical boxes in the walls beforehand.